borboranabil/Otaku-Recommender---Full-Stack-AI-Engine/README.md

 Mood-based search

-Tag-based clustering
+Tag clustering

-Full anime detail pages
+Anime detail pages

-📜 License
+📜 License — Dual Licensing (IMPORTANT)
+This project uses a Dual License Model:

+🔓 GPLv3 (Free)
+Use is free only if your entire project is also open-source under GPLv3.

+💼 Commercial License (Paid)
+Required for:

+Closed-source apps

+Commercial products

+SaaS usage

+Business integrations

-MIT License — free for personal & commercial use.
+Contact for commercial licensing:

+your-email-here

 🙌 Credits
 Built with ❤️ by borboranabil